 A comparison between Buddhism and Christianity is one example.

 Buddhism is one of the oldest religions.
 Buddha may or may not have been a real person.
-Whether he was a real person or a myth, people have followed him or his story for centuries and have tried to be like him.
-One thing we know about him, however, is that, if he lived, he died.
+It isn’t critical to Buddhism whether Buddha was a real person or a myth.
+People have followed him or his story for centuries without historical claims.

-While both religions have a central figure, the Christian claim that Jesus died, and then rose from the dead, is a significant difference.
-In Buddhism, whether the Buddha lives on or died, historically, is not a central statement of the faith.
+While both religions have a central figure, the Christian claim that Jesus lived, died, and then rose from the dead, is a historical claim.
+Whether the Buddha actually lived is not a central statement of the faith in Buddhism.
 In Christianity, the resurrection of Jesus is the central statement.
 If Jesus didn’t rise from the dead, the Christian claims all crumble.
 (See 1 Corinthians 15)

 One aspect of Buddhism that lines up with Christianity is the general idea that losing oneself is a goal to be sought and achieved.
 In Buddhism, losing oneself means losing one’s individual identity into a cosmic identity, becoming one with the universe or the forces of the universe.